xcl-beta/doc_ai_agent/document_ai_agents/process_doc/temp_output/VECTOR ABS Users Manual.md

 <!-- Page Metadata: Tables=0, Images=1, TextBlocks=12, Dimensions=595.00x842.00 -->

-www.fitchratings.com
+#### www.fitchratings.com

-E. Opening the VECTOR ABS Model
+### E. Opening the VECTOR ABS Model

-1. Go to the Windows “Start” menu and select “Programs”
+### 1. Go to the Windows “Start” menu and select “Programs”

-2. VECTOR ABS should appear as one of the choices.
+### 2. VECTOR ABS should appear as one of the choices.
 Select the “VECTOR ABS”

 option.

-3. Alternatively, click on the VECTOR ABS icon on your computer’s screen.
+### 3. Alternatively, click on the VECTOR ABS icon on your computer’s screen.

-F. Uninstalling the VECTOR ABS Model
+### F. Uninstalling the VECTOR ABS Model

-1. Go to the Windows “Start” menu and select “Programs”
+### 1. Go to the Windows “Start” menu and select “Programs”

-2. VECTOR ABS should appear as one of the choices.
+### 2. VECTOR ABS should appear as one of the choices.
 Select the “VECTOR ABS”

 option.

-3. Select the “Uninstall” option.
+### 3. Select the “Uninstall” option.
 This will uninstall the software.

 VECTOR ABS 1.0 Model Users Manual Page 5 of 19 © Copyright Fitch Ratings Ltd 2006